followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/1 Configuration/items.md

 The array passed to this option can hold items of the following types.

 - [Simple](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/)
  A standard item consisting of a label and an editor widget used to specify a value of the associated data field.
+See [demo](/Demos/WidgetsGallery/Demo/Form/CustomizeItem/jQuery/Light/).

 - [Group](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/)
  An item representing a container of another form items.
+See [demo](/Demos/WidgetsGallery/Demo/Form/GroupedFields/jQuery/Light/).

 - [Tabbed](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/)
  An item representing a tabbed container of another form items.
+See [demo](/Demos/WidgetsGallery/Demo/Form/GroupedFields/jQuery/Light/).

 - [Empty](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/)
  An empty item used to add a space between neighboring items.